wanxinjin/wanxinjin.github.io/_pages/about.md

 <p style="margin-bottom:0.8cm; margin-left: 0.5cm"> </p>

+I am an Assistant Professor in the <a href="https://engineering.asu.edu/">Ira A. Fulton Schools of Engineering</a> at Arizona State University.

-**Postdoctoral Researcher** in the [GRASP Lab](https://www.grasp.upenn.edu/){:target="_blank"}, [University of Pennsylvania](https://www.upenn.edu/){:target="_blank"}.
+From July 2021 to July 2023, I was a Postdoctoral Researcher in the [GRASP Lab](https://www.grasp.upenn.edu/){:target="_blank"}, University of Pennsylvania, working with Dr. [Michael Posa](https://dair.seas.upenn.edu/posa/){:target="_blank"}.

-I obtained my Ph.D. from the [School of Aeronautics and Astronautics](https://engineering.purdue.edu/AAE){:target="_blank"}, [Purdue University](https://www.purdue.edu/){:target="_blank"} in 2021.
-I was a research assistant at [Technical University of Munich](https://www.tum.de/en/){:target="_blank"}, Germany, 2016-2017.
-I obtained my Master's and Bachelor’s degrees in Control Science & Engineering from the Harbin Institute of Technology, China.
+I obtained my Ph.D. from Purdue University in 2021, working with Dr. [Shaoshuai Mou](https://engineering.purdue.edu/AAE/people/ptProfile?resource_id=124981){:target="_blank"}.
+I was  a research assistant at Technical University of Munich in 2016 and 2017, working with Dr. [Sandra Hirche](https://www.ce.cit.tum.de/en/itr/home/){:target="_blank"}.

 **News:**
-Starting this fall 2023, I will be joining the <a href="https://engineering.asu.edu/">Ira A. Fulton Schools of Engineering</a> at Arizona State University as a tenure-track assistant professor.

-**News:**
-This website will not be regularly maintained.
-Please visit the ASU lab website for more: [https://asu-iris.github.io/](https://asu-iris.github.io/)

-**News:**
-<strong>Two Ph.D. positions are available in our lab!
+<strong>Ph.D. positions are available in our [IRIS Lab](https://asu-iris.github.io/){:target="_blank"}!
 Please check <a href="https://asu-iris.github.io/joining/">Joining</a> for more details.
-The positions will commence as early as Spring 2024 and are fully funded (tuition + monthly salary). </strong>

 <p style="margin-bottom:1.2cm; margin-left: 1.5cm"> </p>